-Opiate Addiction Is A Progressive Disease That Should Be Treated On Many Fronts
+Opiate Addiction Is A Progressive Condition That Should Be Treated On Many Fronts

-Recovering from opiate addiction can be a challenge, but one that’s best met with well-rounded treatment.
+It can be challenging to recover from opiate addiction, but your best option is well-rounded treatment.
 In order to achieve long-term recovery, it’s important to address any possible underlying issues, in addition to the physical, psychological and emotional aspects of the disease.

 Many people look at addiction as a character flaw or sheer lack of willpower and self-control.
 Yet, experts say that addiction encompasses biological, neurological, environmental and genetic factors.
 The use or abuse of opiates can actually rewire the brain and affect dopamine and endorphin levels that can become a complex problem with a quick need for a medical solution.

-Opiate addiction is usually characterized by excessive/prolonged use despite negative consequences.
+Opiate addiction is usually defined as excessive/prolonged use despite negative consequences.
 People become both physically and psychologically dependent and have uncontrollable cravings for opiates.
 Using an opiate, in the beginning, is a voluntary act.
 But over time, cravings can become intense and uncontrollable.
 The behavior surrounding this can become compulsive.

 The Best Treatment For Opiate Addiction Provides Long Term Results